SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # Task Requirements

-**Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-angular/04-Components-Workshop.zip) **for this task.**
+**Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-angular/new-resources-workshop-Components.zip) **for this task.**

-You will be provided with a skeleton (HTML and CSS).
+This task contains a program skeleton which consists of **HTML** and **CSS** code, please do not alter its structure.

 When starting the `index.html`, the following page will appear:

-[image assetsSrc="Angular-Components-Workshop.png" /]
+[image assetsSrc="Angular-Components-Workshop-New.png" /]

 The application is a forum, where each registered user can create a theme or post a comment.

-For now, your task is to check the given skeleton (HTML and CSS files) and **split them into components**, so each part can be **reusable**.
+The first part of the assignment is to split the HTML and CSS code from the skeleton **into components**, so that each part can be **reusable**.

-Be careful when you structure the components.

 [/slide]